 Valuing everyone’s gifts helped us to be more patient when those gifts went off track.
-When Daniel whacked Bethany one day for accidentally stepping on Noah’s Lego creation, she said to me through her tears, “Daniel was just trying to protect his little brother.”
-She used her gift of relational sensitivity to identify his gift of taking charge of “justice.”
-This did not negate Daniel’s responsibility to make it right with her, but her response allowed for easier reconciliation.
+When Daniel whacked Bethany one day for accidentally stepping on Noah’s Lego creation, she said to us through her tears, “Daniel was just trying to protect his little brother.”
+She used her gift of relational sensitivity to identify Daniel’s gift of taking charge of “justice.”
+This did not negate his responsibility to make it right with her, but her insight allowed for easier reconciliation.

 When family members respond to challenges this way, it communicates messages of, “Even though you are having a hard time right now, I still see the good in you.
 You are so valuable and ‘wonderfully-made’.”
 What an important message for both ourselves and our kids!

 There was a second layer to this view of our strengths.
-Once we identified gifts, we all had to learn to utilize them well.
-It flowed from our belief that each one of us was “called and capable” to do the good works which God had prepared for us to do in our families.
+Once we identified gifts, we helped each other learn to use them to contribute.
+This flowed from our belief that each one of us was “called and capable” to do the good works which God had prepared for us to do in our families.

-- Jim’s passionate expressiveness made for lots of fun, connective interactions.
+- Jim’s passionate expressiveness helped him lead lots of fun, connective interactions.

 - Lynne’s attention to detail/follow-through kept the family machine running reasonably smoothly and helped kids learn responsibility.